dmt4/dill/README.md

-# Setup a virtual hpc cluster with openSUSE Leap in seconds
+# HPC cluster with openSUSE Leap in seconds

 Diskless mode with root on network block device.
 Deployment to local drive is simple to add.
 Using other systemd based distros